neumino/neumino.github.io/movies.md

-### Ben &amp; Jody
+### The Requin
-*Released on 2022-01-27, vote average 10*
+*Released on 2022-01-28, vote average 5*

-Since deciding to leave Filosofi Kopi, Ben has lived in his hometown and has been actively defending farmer groups whose lands have been taken over by the Company.
-At the same time, Jody is preparing a new concept for Filosofi Kopi which will be launched soon.
-Ahead of the launch event, Ben who was scheduled to attend suddenly disappears.
-Jody sets out to find Ben.
-In order to save Ben, they face life and death adventures against gangs of illegal loggers led by Tubir, until their encounter with a traditional village group that changes the map of their resistance.
+A couple on a romantic getaway find themselves stranded at sea when a tropical storm sweeps away their villa.
+In order to survive, they are forced to fight the elements, while sharks circle below.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/mB2H_M9a_4g?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/kWXK5fibfko?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>